iAkshatAggarwal/fincheck-app/README.md

-# hisaab-app
+# fincheck-app
-A web app for bookkeeping
+A web app for online accounting